adam-lynch/olc/README.md

 ---

-Ruins days by replacing characters with a homograph / homoglyph (like substituting semi-colons with the Greek question mark).
+Ruins days by replacing characters in files with a homograph / homoglyph (like substituting semi-colons with the Greek question mark).
 Olc is the Irish word for bad.

 Inspired by Ben Johnson's [tweet](https://twitter.com/benbjohnson/status/533848879423578112);